chromice/ae/README.md

 }
 ```

 You can also set option values by passing an associative array via second argument to `\ae\options()`.
 Those values are subject to validation rules listed above.
-This is useful when you want to both declare and use the options object to configure, say, your library:
+This is useful when you want to both declare and use the options object to configure, say, your component:

 ```php
 class MyLibrary {